Our pharmacy teaching is based in the Stopford Building, which also houses the Division of Medical Education and Biological Sciences.

 This provides our undergraduate students with state-of-the-art modern facilities.
-Specialised aseptic laboratories and communication studios have been built, along with a new dispensing suite and project laboratories.
+Specialised aseptic facilities and simulated patient rooms have been built, along with a new dispensing suite and project laboratories.

 Many teaching and learning activities are used on the course, including lectures, tutorials, practical classes, computer and enquiry-based learning sessions, group work, and research projects.

 The four-year MPharm course provides a broad-based, scientifically and clinically-strong education in pharmacy.

 SimMan 3G is a patient simulator and students can record his pulse, blood pressure and ECG.
 Students can also inject a range of medicines into SimMan and his vital signs will respond in a realistic manner.

 Students experience the dispensing process at a hospital pharmacy using dispensing robot technology.
 This technology reduces human error in the dispensing process and upholds patient safety.

 Students can experience the role of a pharmacist within local hospitals in Manchester.
 Here, a student is using a dispensing robot to automatically dispense medication.